← Back to Blog

 What Affects Your Rate in Minnesota?

-- Driving Record – Clean record = best rates
+- Driving Record – Clean record = best rates.
+Even one speeding ticket or at-fault accident can increase your premium significantly.

-- Age & Experience – Younger drivers pay more
+- Age & Experience – Younger drivers and new drivers pay more.
+Rates usually improve after age 25 and with more years of clean driving.

-- Vehicle Type – Trucks and SUVs often cost more to insure
+- Vehicle Type – Trucks, SUVs, and sports cars often cost more to insure than sedans because they’re more expensive to repair or replace.

-- Credit Score – Minnesota allows insurers to use credit in rating
+- Credit Score – Minnesota allows insurers to use credit-based insurance scores when setting rates.
+A stronger credit history can lead to lower premiums.

 How to Lower Your Minnesota Auto Insurance Rate